-Like workers in other sectors, manufacturing employees are looking for a consumerised work experience, which wasn’t possible in the sector until recently, Wright says.
-Today’s manufacturing firms must take major steps toward digitisation to survive in this challenging landscape.
+Like workers in other sectors, manufacturing employees are looking for a consumerized work experience, which wasn’t possible in the sector until recently, Wright says.
+Today’s manufacturing firms must take major steps toward digitization to survive in this challenging landscape.

 A number of digital solutions have emerged to create a future-proof factory floor.
 But where should you start?
-Rachakonda says executives should “peel the onion,” approaching digitisation as a step-by-step opportunity rather than a problem they can solve overnight.
-He suggests organisations begin by taking stock of their existing technologies and processes to develop realistic goals.
+Rachakonda says executives should “peel the onion,” approaching digitization as a step-by-step opportunity rather than a problem they can solve overnight.
+He suggests organizations begin by taking stock of their existing technologies and processes to develop realistic goals.

-Once that’s done, prioritise creating a single source of truth that everyone in the organisation can reference.
-Organsations should invest in a platform that streamlines operations, Wright says.
-ServiceNow Manufacturing Connected Workforce accomplishes this by digitising standard operating processes, simplifying knowledge transfer.
+Once that’s done, prioritize creating a single source of truth that everyone in the organization can reference.
+Organizations should invest in a platform that streamlines operations, Wright says.
+ServiceNow Manufacturing Connected Workforce accomplishes this by digitizing standard operating processes, simplifying knowledge transfer.

 While consolidating knowledge, identify places where departments might share data.
 “You can’t manage what you can’t measure,” Wright says.
 Data sharing should be a top priority for IT and OT.